-So how will things be different during this time of COVID?
-While COVID seems to have changed just about everything in our lives, the tax-free weekend will be as usual, so you can shop online and safely pick up your purchases or have them shipped to you.
+And no matter how you shop, you can save.
+You can shop online and pick up your purchases or have them shipped.
 You don’t have to go anywhere.
-To help promote social distancing, qualifying items purchased by telephone, mail, custom order or any other means, including in-store purchase, will all be tax-exempt.
+Qualifying items purchased by telephone, mail, custom order or any other means, including in-store purchases, will all be tax-exempt.
 However, the items must be paid for during the tax-free weekend.

 What’s included during the sales tax holiday?
 A general rule of thumb is most clothing, footwear, school supplies, and backpacks priced less than $100.
 The Comptroller has a list of clothing items that are included, as well as school supplies.
 Backpacks, lunch boxes, glue sticks—they’re all on there.
 So are uniforms.
-Even in the world of who-knows-if-we’ll-be-in-person-or-doing-distance-learning, you’re probably still buying a million glue sticks, so you might as well save a little on them.
-(Inquiring minds want to know: What do they do with all of those glue sticks anyway?!?
-Watch your kids during distance learning and please report back.)
+(Inquiring minds want to know: What do they do with all of those glue sticks anyway?!?)

 What’s not included: Any individual item priced more than $100 will not be tax-exempt and accessories such as jewelry, handbags, umbrellas and wallets will not be tax-exempt.
 Backpacks are, but luggage, briefcases and gym bags are not.

 By the way, even if your little ones aren’t ready for school, you can still save money: diapers are included.
 Yes, diapers are tax-free, as are baby clothes.